MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 So, you have decided to separate the hackathon from the ideation.
 Great idea.
 You set up a series of one hour meetings for a month or so before the hackathon for 'ideation'.
 Chaos ensues...

 Ideation is hard.
 Having one hour sessions to come up with a really good idea doesn't feel like the best way to tackle things.
+It's like trying to cook a really good meal but you can only add a new ingredient to the mix once a week.

+Ideation as brainstorming activities does not flow enough for my liking.

+#### How should ideation work?

+I think ideation should be given more airtime.
+I propose ideation over a one and a half day period.
+That means one and a half days to come up with a really good idea.

+One and a half days?
+That seems like a really long time just for the idea?

+Yes it is, let me explain why I motivate this length.

+Day one you form your ideation group.
+That means you have to go through tuckmans stages, present different ideas, fight, disagree, reform groups etc. That's going to take you a while.

+The aim is by the end of day one you should have put together some sort of idea on what the thing is going to look like.
+Have some sort of high level pitch on what you are going to solve, how it will kind of work and why.
+No coding!

+Day two is important, because ideas need to settle.
+Going home and sleeping on it and them coming back the next day once the idea has settled is going to give you some more insights.

 I think ideation should be